 o Pontefract Castle in West Yorkshire.

-o Raby Castle, in County Durham, and
+o Raby Castle, in County Durham,

 o Shrewsbury Castle on the England/Wales border in Shropshire.